AnantaSrikar/gui-swing/README.txt

 		.added support for direct conversion of file plaintext to html format code Market page-
-		.Pinned tabe panes allowing independent tabs for each cryptocoin .Each tab contains an embedded time series chart with dummy data
+		.Pinned tabe panes allowing independent tabs for each cryptocoin .Backend integration using JSON
+		.Dynamic tab generation
+		.Refresh button added to well, refresh the charts with up-to-date data

 TODO:
+	.Make everything prettier (more)
+	.Implement auto refresh
 	Market page-
-		.Incorporate data parsing from json to chart
-	.Make everything prettier (more)
+		info boxes for current value and stuff